Why join the lab?

 Ph.D.
 Students

 We are recruiting Ph.D. students through the Brandeis Neuroscience and Molecular and Cell Biology Graduate programs.
 If you are either a prospective applicant or a current student interested in rotating in the lab, please get in touch via email.
 We are looking forward to accepting rotation students in the academic year 2023/2024.
-The rotations will feature hands-on training in two-photon Ca2+ imaging and/or intracellular recordings in awake behaving mice.
+The rotations will feature hands-on training in behavioral training and analyses, two-photon Ca2+ imaging and/or intracellular recordings in awake behaving mice.

-Postdoctoral Fellows
+Postdoctoral Researchers

-To be considered, please submit a CV, a brief statement describing your previous work and interest in the lab, and contact information for 1 - 3 professional references as a single PDF file via email.
+To be considered, please submit a CV, a brief statement describing your previous work and interest in the lab, and contact information for 1 - 3 professional references as a single PDF file via email